Home HOMESCHOOLING Fun School Preschool: Frogs and Turtles Theme

 by Bre Decena

-I haven’t shared any of our fun-school activities in a while but our most recent week was a (little bit rushed) frogs and turtles theme!
+Our most recent week of fun school preschool was a very entertaining frogs and turtles theme!
 We had a few other things going on that week so I had to cram all of our planned activities into just two days (instead of the week long spread I usually do).
-Fortunately with Emily’s extra short attention span lately, it worked out fine.
-Here are 10 really fun activities we did, along with some how-to’s, links for some great resources I used, and a few FREE printables you can download and use too!
+Fortunately with Emily’s extra short attention span, it worked out fine.
+Here are all the activities we did, along with the how-to’s, links for some great resources, and a few FREE printables for you to use too!

 We started each day reading these informational books on frogs and turtles that were written for young kids.
 I liked them a lot because they were easy to read and easy for Emily to understand.
 The frog book is called Guess Who Jumps by Dana Meachen Rau and the turtle book is called Turtles (Underwater World) by Ryan Nagelhout.
 I also liked the books because of the colorful photography they used on each page that was generally only one image so it wasn’t overly detailed and kept us focused on one thing at a time (for example the frogs legs or a turtles eggs).